riesentoaster/libafl-fandango-pyo3/README.md

 This will allow you to run [Fandango](https://github.com/fandango-fuzzer/fandango) as a [LibAFL](https://github.com/aflplusplus/libafl) Generator, Mutator, or Executor.

-It works by calling a python script using the [PyO3 interpreter](https://pyo3.rs).
-That script is expected to implement three functions (here with example implementations):
+It works by internally calling a python script using the [PyO3 interpreter](https://pyo3.rs).
+That script is expected to implement three functions.
+Here is the default implementation, but you can provide your own (using `FandangoPythonModule::with_custom_python_interface`):

 ```python
 import os
 from typing import Any
 from fandango import Fandango

 class FandangoWrapper: